SixArm/mast-cell-help/topics/anaphylaxis-emergency-protocol/index.md

     * Reduce likelihood of secondary injury: rest, do not drive, do not operate heavy machinery

     * Reduce triggers as much as possible: retreat to safe room or mobile ienvironmental containment unit; lay down; breathe clean, fresh, trigger-free air.

-If not responsive to above, use emergency adrenaline auto-injector (a.k.a. brand name EpiPen) and go immediately to emergency room.

-###

-Anaphylaxis treatment in a hospital setting for physicians:

-* Administer adrenaline (a.k.a. epinepherine) if patient suspects anaphylaxis.

-  * Administer adrenaline intramuscularly (IM) (Vasctus Lateralis muscle).
-Concentration is 1:10000 (1mg/1ml) solution - 0.3mg.
-May repeat in 15 minutes if needed.

-  * Prefer preservative-free adrenaline (e.g. epinephrine).

-  * Because of the risk of potentially lethal arrythmias, epinephrine should be administered IV only in profoundly hypotensive patients or patients in cardio/resperitory arrest who have failed to respond to IV volume replacement and several injected doses of epinephrine.

-* Administer oxygen.

-* Start large bore IV access.

-* If hypotensive, then administer IV fluids.

-* If wheezing is present, then consider inhaled or nebulized bronchodilators Search instead for bronchodialotors (e.g. albuterol).

-* Administer H1 and H2 blockers as supportive therapy.
-Prefer IV administration.
-Include diphenhydramine as an H1 blocker, given 25mg-50mg (or hydroxyzine/fexofenadine), and 1mg/kg; given very slow IV diluted in normal saline over 2-5 minutes.
-H2 antagonist, Ranitidine/Cimetidein, IV, should also be given.

-* Administer corticosteroids (e.g. prednisone) because they may prevent prolonged anaphylaxis.